 Samantha Karlin, Founder and CEO

 Ms. Karlin holds a Master of Arts in Law and Diplomacy in global gender analysis and conflict resolution from the Fletcher School of Law and Diplomacy.
-Her master's thesis focused on achieving justice for victims of rape in the post-war period.
-She has also been educated at Yale University, the Harvard School of Education, the Harvard Kennedy School, and New York University.
-She is certified in mediation, and is undergoing a certification in women's entrepreneurship from Cornell University.
+Her master's thesis focused on achieving justice for victims of rape in the post-conflict societies.
+She has also been educated at Yale University, The Harvard School of Education, The Harvard Kennedy School, and New York University in Prague.
+She is trained in mediation.